Building my own SaaS: Ultimate Tournament

 Drag and Drop schedule editor

 Tournament logistics are tricky!
-I under estimated the complexity on the backend - Brackets especially are a pretty non-trivial graph structure which is quite different from the data I’ve been working with lately so it was a fun learning experience.
+I under estimated the complexity of this logic on the backend - Brackets especially are a pretty non-trivial graph structure which is quite different from the data I’ve been working with lately so it was a learning experience.

 Visualizing the bracket graphs

-This project really helped me appreciate everything that goes into a SaaS product and helped me better understand everything that happens around me at work.
+This project really helped me appreciate everything that goes into a SaaS product and helped me better understand all the things that happen around me at work.
 There is a lot more technical work I still want to do on this project like adding ActionCable for websockets and expanding it to other sports.
-I’ll probably build out an API soon as well, so stay tuned for some updates.
+I’ll probably build out an API soon as well.

 Now I’m trying my hand at marketing to get the word out so people use my app.
 If you happen to need tournament software or know someone who does please check it out! ultimate-tournament.io